twhite96/made-mistakes-gatsby/src/posts/mastering-paper/drawing-outer-space.md

 comments_locked: true
 ---

 Drawing the *night sky*, *stars*, *galaxies*, *planets*, and other *celestial bodies* is a ton of fun with Paper, the iPad app by FiftyThree.
-Much like [drawing blue skies and clouds](/mastering-paper/drawing-clouds/), it is very hard to screw them up if you follow a few simple guidelines.
+Much like [drawing blue skies and clouds](/mastering-paper/drawing-clouds/), it is hard to screw them up if you follow a these simple guidelines.

-In this Paper by FiftyThree tutorial I'll start by walking you through my process of painting an outer space scene using only a finger.
-Then, I'll demonstrate how to paint another one using [FiftyThree's Pencil stylus](/mastering-paper/pencil-53-review/) instead.
-Taking advantage of **Surface Pressure** and [**Blend**](/mastering-paper/pencil-first-look/) I find the effects are easier and faster to pull off with Pencil.
+In this tutorial I'll start by walking you through my process of painting an outer space scene using your fingers.
+Then, I'll demonstrate how to paint a similar scene using [FiftyThree's Pencil stylus](/mastering-paper/pencil-53-review/).
+Taking full advantage of **Surface Pressure** and [**Blend**](/mastering-paper/pencil-first-look/) to pull off some great effects.

 Oh and I'm trying something different with this guide.
 I've toyed around with short videos before, but this time I'm including two that can stand on their own as full blown tutorials.
 Editing together footage shown from two different angles, each video documents the entire drawing process from start to finish.

-Both videos are fully annotated[^annotated] with notes and tips throughout, so be sure to watch directly on [Youtube.com](https://www.youtube.com/user/anotherjpeg/) for the best experience.
+Both videos are fully annotated[^annotated] with notes and tips throughout, so be sure to watch directly on [YouTube](https://www.youtube.com/user/anotherjpeg/) for the best experience.
 Don't worry, for those of you who learn better with pictures and text I'm still including all that detail below --- just scroll past the videos that begin each section to jump ahead.

 [^annotated]: As far as I know YouTube annotations only appear on the actual YouTube.com website and not on mobile devices or from within the YouTube app.